-Social Room with bar: Recently completely renovated, decorated and updated.
+Social Room with bar: Completely renovated, decorated and updated.
 Perfect for wakes, christenings etc.

-Sports changing rooms and showers: Redecorated and updated this year.
+Sports changing rooms and showers: Recently redecorated and updated.

 For bookings: please contact Mrs Sue Gregory on 01296 661609 or visit www.pitstone.co.uk to see the Terms and Conditions of hire.